Martin Nordegg: Personal life

 While doing sales for Georg Büxenstein in England, Martin met his future first wife, Berthe-Marie Brand, in May 1897.
-On 15 December 1897, the two got married after discovering that Berthe-Marie was pregnant.
+On 15 December 1897, the two married after discovering that Berthe-Marie was pregnant.
 Their only child, Marcelle Florence Cohn, was born on 20 July of the next year.
 Happy together for the first few years, their relationship eventually deteriorated as Berthe-Marie's health declined while Martin simultaneously abandoned her for his ventures in Canada.

 In 1917, while seeing a play in New York City with Berthe-Marie and his daughter, Marcelle, Martin became captivated with one of the female performers.
 Her name was Sonia Marcelle (an intentional corruption of her original surname, Meisel).
-Martin eventually married Sonia, shortly after his first wife, Berthe-Marie, passed away on 5 July 1924.
+Martin eventually married Sonia, shortly after his first wife, Berthe-Marie, died on 5 July 1924.
 Martin and Sonia moved to New York City in 1937.
 After surviving a heart attack, Martin's health deteriorated, and he died on 13 September 1948.